 Malabon, Metro Manila /Rodriguez (formerly Montalban), Rizal Province, the Philippines

 May 24 and 30, 2010

 One of my vivid childhood memories was going to the Manila Zoo with Dad.
 He soon regretted taking me there because I wouldn’t quit feeding a hungry pony.
 It took a roving guard with a flashlight to whisk us out of the already-closed premises.
 It wasn’t just childish defiance.
 It was the first time my little bratty heart bled for another living thing – that scrawny pony.
-So, while I’m fascinated with wildlife, I abhor seeing animals emaciated and caged.
-Zoos are animal prisons, but these days there are degrees to this imprisonment.
+So, while I had been fascinated with wildlife, I abhorred seeing animals emaciated and caged.
+Zoos were animal prisons, but these days there were degrees to this imprisonment.

 Malabon Zoo had been getting good buzz from the media so Ki and I decided to see the hype.
 To our horror, we found a cramped place no bigger than a front yard.
 Big birds like eagles and hornbills were cooped up in cages that couldn’t even contain their wing spans.
 No monkeyshines for listless monkeys here – one was peering forlornly through the steel bars.
 A black bear was tossing and turning in sleeping quarters with hardly any elbow room.
 The only merit in this congested zoo was seeing animals that are usually kept at bay up close and personal: a tiger flashing its saber canines right under your nose and gigantic, prehistoric-looking arapaimas from the Amazon swimming languidly in eye-level aquariums.

 Despite our unusually close encounters with such wild animals, we left heavy-hearted, like that boy years ago who took pity on that poor pony.

 To neutralize the bitter aftertaste of Malabon Zoo in our memory, my friend Rita suggested Avilon Zoological Park in Montalban, about a half-an-hour drive from Quezon City.
 The name Avilon, literally “land of the birds,” conjured up images of wide open spaces.
 In fact, the zoo occupied 7.5 hectares of undulating terrain in the foothills of the Sierra Madre mountain range, far removed from the congestion of Malabon.